bogdanp05/aiven-docs/docs/platform/howto/byoc/assign-project-custom-cloud.md

         selecting **Assign projects**.

 :::note[Result]
-In the projects and/ or organizational units you assigned, you can create services using your custom cloud.
+In the projects and/ or organizational units for which you enable your custom cloud, you can perform the following operations:

+* Create new services in the custom cloud
+* Migrate existing services to the custom cloud
 :::

 ## Check it out